 - 1. Drain gasoline from the fuel tank or run the engine until the fuel tank is empty.
 See "DANGER" statement below. - 2.
 Drain the oil from the engine. - 3.
+Remove the left-side wheel. - 4.
 Remove the drain bolt from the bottom of the transmission and allow the gear oil to drain completely.

-- 5. Reinstall the drain bolt. - Refill the transmission using GL-4 gear oil (SAE 85W-140 or SAE 140). - 7.
+5. Reinstall the drain bolt.

+- Refill the transmission using GL-4 gear oil (SAE 85W-140 or SAE 140). - 7.
 Refill the engine with engine oil and replenish the fuel tank with gasoline.